-In the effort of selecting which one is ideal for you and your needs, it’s best if you first understand that there are generally two different types of marijuana classifications: sativa and indica.
+When trying to determine which marijuana strain is ideal for you and your needs, it’s best to first understand that there are generally three different types of marijuana classifications: sativa, indica, and hybrids of the two.

-Here we take a look at cannabis sativa strains, including their characteristics and origins, and the types of effects they produce.
+Here we take a look at cannabis sativa strains and discuss the typical sativa characteristics and the origins of sativa strains.
+We will also explain the types of effects sativas typically produce.

 Cannabis sativa is a species of the Cannabaceae family that includes both marijuana and hemp varieties.
-Thriving in warmer weather, sativa strains originated in the countries located on or near the equator, such as Colombia, Mexico, Thailand, and Southeast Asia.
+Sativa strains tend to thrive in warmer weather, with most strains originating in countries located near the equator, such as Colombia, Mexico, Thailand, and Southeast Asia.

 Cultivated throughout recorded history, cannabis sativa is harvested for its fiber, seeds, and oil, which have been historically used for industrial, nutritional, and medicinal purposes.
-Today, cannabis sativa still grows wild throughout many humid and tropical areas of the world.
+Today, sativa cannabis strains still grow wild throughout many humid and tropical areas of the world.

-Sativa strains are known for being extremely pungent, thanks to their distinct terpene profiles, producing aromas that can range from fruity and sweet to earthy or peppery.
+Sativa strains are known for being extremely pungent due to a distinct terpene profile that produces aromas that can range from fruity, citrus, and sweet to earthy, piney, and peppery.

 Differences Between Sativa and Indica

-While weed strains can be a mix of sativa and indica genetics, there are several distinct differences between the two strains that are helpful to understand as you select one that’s right for you.
+While weed strains can feature a mix of sativa and indica genetics, there are several distinct differences between indica and sativa strains that are helpful to understand as you select one that’s right for you.

-Reaching heights of up to 20 feet when grown outside, sativa plants are taller than indica strains.
-Their branches are spread out and grow upwards, while their palmately-arranged leaves are long and narrow.
-Unlike in indica strains where the plant’s flowers cluster around the nodes, in sativa strains, the plant’s flowers begin at its nodes and expand along the length of the stem.
+Reaching heights of up to 20 feet when grown outside, sativa plants are taller than indica plants.
+The branches of a cannabis sativa plant tend to spread out and grow upwards, while their palmately-arranged leaves are usually long and narrow.
+Unlike in indica strains where the plant’s flowers cluster around the nodes, in sativa, the flowers begin at its nodes and expand along the length of the stem.

 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 While sativa strains require more patience from growers, their longer vegetation periods result in a much higher yield, producing around 3 ounces to 1 pound of usable marijuana flower for every plant.

-While cannabinoid profiles can vary significantly by strain, compared to indica strains, sativas generally contain a higher concentration of tetrahydrocannabinol (THC), the psychoactive compound that causes a high, and a lower concentration of the non-psychoactive compound cannabidiol (CBD).
-They also are naturally more abundant in tetrahydrocannabivarin (THCV), a compound with a similar molecular makeup as THC that scientists have yet to determine is psychoactive or not.
+While cannabinoid profiles can vary significantly by strain, sativas generally contain a higher concentration of tetrahydrocannabinol (THC) when compared to indica strains.
+THC is the psychoactive compound that causes euphoric effects and intoxication.
+Cannabis sativa also has a lower concentration of the non-psychoactive compound cannabidiol (CBD) than indica strains.
+What’s more, sativa plants naturally feature more tetrahydrocannabivarin (THCV), a compound with a similar molecular makeup as THC.
+Scientists have not yet determined if THCV produces psychoactive properties.

-Because of its uplifting properties, sativa strains of medical marijuana are often used for patients dealing with mental ailments and mood disorders, such as anxiety, depression, and attention-deficit hyperactivity disorder (ADHD).
+The uplifting properties of sativa strains of medical marijuana mean that it is often used by patients dealing with mental challenges and mood issues.

-Sativa strains with a higher concentration of THCV may also be beneficial for suppressing appetite to help lower body percentage to potentially play a role in the management of obesity.
+Cannabis sativa strains with a higher concentration of THCV may also be beneficial for promoting healthy appetite and eating habits to naturally encourage a healthier body composition.

 Popular Sativa Strains

-Known for producing long-lasting body-relaxing and clear-headed effects that are beneficial for dealing with mood problems and anxiety, Amnesia Haze is a sativa strain that features up to 25 percent THC.
+Amnesia Haze is a sativa strain that features up to 25 percent THC.
+It is mainly known for producing long-lasting body-relaxing and clear-headed effects that are beneficial for dealing with mood problems and tension.
 Amnesia Haze is also a favorite of personal growers because it produces one of the greatest flower yields of all sativa strains.

-Commonly referred to as “Sour D,” the Sour Diesel sativa strain offers about 19 percent THC for invigorating yet dreamy cerebral effects.
-It’s also a popular choice among medical marijuana patients attempting to manage stress, pain, or depression.
+Commonly referred to as “Sour D,” the Sour Diesel sativa strain offers about 19 percent THC and provides users with an invigorating, yet dreamy cerebral effect.
+It’s also a popular choice among medical marijuana patients attempting to manage uneasiness, discomfort, and mood challenges.

 Named after its pungent strawberry scent and tendency to make the consumer cough, Strawberry Cough is a potent sativa blend containing 24 to 26 percent THC.
-Typically used by those more experienced with medical marijuana, strawberry cough is known to offer uplifting, euphoric effects that are beneficial for managing anxiety and stress.
+Typically used by those more experienced with medical marijuana, Strawberry Cough is known to offer uplifting, euphoric effects that are beneficial for managing tension and uneasiness.

-Are you looking to learn more about how to legally access medical marijuana or interested in learning how to grow your own marijuana plants at home?
-You’ll find information on everything you need to know about beginning a medical marijuana regimen by visiting our Cannabis 101 page.
+Are you looking to learn more about how to legally access marijuana or interested in learning how to grow your own marijuana plants at home?
+You’ll find everything you need to know and more about marijuana by visiting our Cannabis 101 page.